on this page

 We’ll reassess your family if one or more of your children stop using child care.
-We’ll check to see if any other children still using child care can get the higher CCS rate from 11 July 2022 onwards.
+We’ll check to see if any other children still using child care can get the higher CCS rate.

 If you decide not to use child care, you can contact us to end your child’s CCS eligibility.

 If your child starts to attend care again, you’ll need to submit a new claim for CCS and re-enrol them with your child care service.